 What are the key considerations for property owners when considering the sustainability of their buildings?

 First, there is the regulatory compliance component as building codes become more stringent and green certifications are required either by state or local authorities.
-The perception that sustainability implicitly incurs in higher capital investment is fortunately being replaced by the realization that there is growing availability of green technology and materials and the price gap compared to business-as-usual is in decline.
+The perception that sustainability implicitly incurs in higher capital investment is, fortunately, being replaced by the realization that there is growing availability of green technology and materials, and the price gap compared to business-as-usual is in decline.

 The strongest business case for sustainability, however, is that the highest costs during a building’s life cycle occur in its operational phase.
-Operational savings outweigh capital investments in the long run, and to achieve lower operational costs the initial budget must include the right measures during planning and design phases.
+Operational savings outweigh capital investments in the long run, and to achieve lower operational costs the initial budget must include the right measures during the planning and design phases.
 While developers may get away with not considering sustainability measures, owners don’t get that luxury.
 Ensuring contractors are aligned with their objectives is key to success.

 Finally, there is the business case for providing healthy working and living environments to building occupiers, making it more attractive to tenants or the building owner if they plan to occupy the project.
 Productivity and retention in office spaces have been linked to indoor environmental quality and occupant comfort.
-In companies where staff make up the largest expense sustainable work environments become financial common sense.
+In companies where staff make up the largest expense, sustainable work environments become financial common sense.